 My Lords, it has not taken long for the courts to expose the unworkability of part of the legislation.
 Faced with the very serious and pressing problem of new psychoactive substances, will the Government now see reason and accept that prohibition—the orthodoxy of the last half-century and reiterated, on a peculiarly crude model, in the 2016 Act—has failed, with disastrous consequences for the growth of crime and the blighting of innumerable lives, not to mention the chaos in our prisons?
 Will the Government now base their policy not on wishful thinking and populism but on the evidence of science, the analysis of specific harms and the experience, here and in other countries, of what does and does not work?

-My Lords, I disagree with the noble Lord about the Psychoactive Substances Act not working because we have managed to close down more than 300 retailers across the UK who sold psychoactive substances.
+My Lords, I disagree with the noble Lord about the Psychoactive Substances Act not working because we have managed to close down more than 300 retailers across the UK which sold psychoactive substances.
 In 2016, there were 28 convictions in England and Wales and seven people were jailed under the new powers.
 Additionally, coming from Manchester, I would have to disagree with him, having seen some of the sights that I have on the streets of Manchester recently.

 My Lords, the UN changed the basis of global drug policy in April last year at its special session.
 We now know that banning drugs will never create a drug-free world.
 The UN therefore wants nations to pursue evidence-based policies, as the noble Lord, Lord Howarth, mentioned, and public health policies to reduce addiction and the harms to our young people.
 The Psychoactive Substances Act runs counter to the evidence.
 It does nothing to reduce addiction; it increases the risks to young people.
 Yes, the head shops were closed but they were the last vestige of any kind of protection for young people, pretty inadequate though that was.
 I therefore reiterate the point: will the Minister give an assurance to this House that she will give the most serious consideration to instigating an independent review of all our drug policies?
 What are we doing?
 We are simply making matters worse.
 Will she come forward with evidence-based policies?